Skip to content

 try {

-const result = await thread.run(prompt);
+const turn = await thread.run(prompt);

 res.json({